 The Livery Companies Apprenticeship Scheme (LCAS) is recognising the value of vocational skills that have been rediscovered in recent years.
 It aligns the traditional approach to apprenticeships; established in London back in the 12th century with modern vocational learning.
 LCAS is a not-for-profit company and was initially set up by the Livery Companies Skills Council to run a Government pilot Apprenticeship Scheme from 2012-2017.

 LCAS is combining tradition with technology to facilitate the Livery Companies’ role in modern skills development and bring their trades into the 21st century.
 LCAS has had great success with their apprenticeships so far, with retention figures sitting well above the national average.
-The development of their innovative apprenticeship scheme has prepared them well for the apprenticeship reforms.
-Where apprenticeships used to be one-size-fits-all programmes, the new apprenticeship standards allow companies to tailor the standards to their expectations.
+The development of their innovative apprenticeship scheme has prepared them well for the recent Government apprenticeship reforms.

 LCAS provides advice and guidance to Livery Companies for both government and private apprenticeship Schemes, and a management service for existing privately-funded schemes.